Responding Effectively To Upset and Complaining Patients or Family

 What Does This Have To Do With Handling Complaints?

-Spend a minute or two thinking about you as a complainant to a company.
-Perhaps you couldn’t get your internet connection working and you rang a help line.
+Spend a minute or two thinking about you as a complainer to a company.
+Perhaps you cant get your internet connection working and you rang a help line.
 Perhaps it was a problem that was frustrating you because you couldn’t get what you needed from a government department.

-When you were provided reasons why you couldn’t get immediate resolution, did you get really angry?
+When you were hit with reasons why you couldn’t get immediate resolution, did you get really angry?

 Once angry, how much did you take in and understand?

-It’s the same for people complaining to us when they are emotionally charged, or worse, feeling threatened.
-Whilst it’s plain to us why they can’t have what they want, when we reason with them they often just get angrier.
-The problem we have is that we are using our green brain and they are stuck in their yellow (upset) and/or red (ready to fight) brains.
+It’s the same for people complaining to us.
+If they are emotionally charged, or worse, feel threatened.
+Whilst its plain to us why they can’t have what they want, when we provide reasons why they just get angrier.
+The problem we have is that we are using our green brain and they are stuck in their yellow (upset) or worse, Red (ready to fight) brains.
 We may as well be speaking an alien language.
 Their green brain is switched off and their mammalian or reptilian brains are switched on.

 We have try another way.

 We have to use what psychotherapists call “the bottom up approach”.
-In other words we must meet the needs of the complainant’s primitive brain before we appeal to their human reasoning brain.
-The more intense their emotional state the more important it is that we address this state first.
-Only then can we attempt to reason with them.
-In times of high emotional arousal IT’S EMOTIONS FIRST.
+In other words we must meet the needs of the primitive brains before we appeal to the human reasoning brain.

-This means we need to identify and address our complainant’s sense of being attacked, and/or their emotional state first.
-And the fastest, easiest way to do this is show that you genuinely care about them.
+This means we need to identify and address our complainants sense of being attacked, and/or their emotional state first.

 Here is The Happy MD explaining this: